01.01.2000 until further notice

 The main attractions in the Babylonian Hall include the model of the Tower of Babel which was dedicated to Marduk, the chief god of the city, and a copy of the famous stela bearing the laws of King Hammurabi.

-During the current stage of renovations, the hall containing the Pergamon Altar is due to remain closed to the public until 2019.
+During the current stage of renovations, the hall containing the Pergamon Altar is due to remain closed to the public until 2023.
 The north wing and the gallery of Hellenistic art are also affected by the closure.
 The South Wing of the Pergamonmuseum, featuring the Market Gate of Miletus, the Ishtar Gate and Processional Way from Babylon, and the Museum of Islamic Art, remains unaffected and is open to the public during this time.
-At the moment the finds from Uruk and Habuba Kabira as well as the rooms with babylonian and ancient iranian monuments are not accessible to the public.

-Please note that due to construction and the high volume of visitors, longer waiting times may be experienced.
+Please note that the elevator is out of order until further notice and that due to construction and the high volume of visitors, longer waiting times may be experienced.

 Last admission and ticket sales 30 minutes before closing time.